midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 ---

-### Story 8: Search Todos
+### Story 8: Bulk Update Status
 **As a** user
-**I want to** search for todos by keywords in their title or description
-**So that** I can quickly find specific tasks without scanning through the entire list

-**Acceptance Criteria:**
-- User can provide a search keyword or phrase
-- System searches in both title and description fields
-- Search is case-insensitive
-- Search returns all todos where the keyword appears in title or description
-- Search results show: UUID, title, description, status, due date, priority, created at, and modified at
-- If no todos match the search, user receives an empty list
-- Search results reflect current status (calculated on-demand)

----

-### Story 9: Bulk Update Status
-**As a** user
 **I want to** change the status of multiple todos at once
 **So that** I can efficiently manage multiple tasks simultaneously

 **Acceptance Criteria:**
-- User can specify multiple todo UUIDs to update
+- User can specify multiple todo UUIDs to update (maximum 100 todos per operation)
-- User can set a new status (`initial` or `complete`) for all specified todos
+- User can set a new status (`initial` or `complete`) for all specified todos (required)
 - Cannot bulk-set status to `due` (same restriction as single update)
 - Status transition rules apply to each todo individually
+- Operation is atomic: all or nothing - if any todo update fails, entire operation is rolled back
-- If any todo would violate transition rules, that specific update is rejected with detailed error
+- If any todo would violate transition rules, entire operation fails with field-specific error messages
+- If any todo doesn't exist, entire operation fails with field-specific error message
-- Modified at timestamp is automatically updated for all successfully updated todos
+- Modified at timestamp is automatically updated for all updated todos only if entire operation succeeds
-- User receives confirmation indicating which todos were updated successfully and which failed
+- User receives confirmation that all todos were updated successfully, or detailed error message if operation failed
-- If a todo doesn't exist, that specific todo is reported in the error response
-- Operation continues for other valid todos even if some fail
+- If validation fails, user receives field-specific error messages with guidance

 ---

-### Story 10: Bulk Delete Todos
+### Story 9: Bulk Delete Todos
 **As a** user
 **I want to** delete multiple todos at once
 **So that** I can efficiently clean up completed or irrelevant tasks

 **Acceptance Criteria:**
-- User can specify multiple todo UUIDs to delete
+- User can specify multiple todo UUIDs to delete (maximum 100 todos per operation)
+- Operation is atomic: all or nothing - if any todo deletion fails, entire operation is rolled back
+- If any todo doesn't exist, entire operation fails with field-specific error message
-- All specified todos are permanently and immediately removed from the system
+- All specified todos are permanently and immediately removed from the system only if entire operation succeeds
-- User receives confirmation indicating which todos were deleted successfully
+- User receives confirmation that all todos were deleted successfully, or detailed error message if operation failed
-- If a todo doesn't exist, that specific todo is reported in the error response
-- Operation continues for other valid todos even if some don't exist
 - There is no recovery mechanism for bulk-deleted todos

 ---

-### Story 11: Manage Todo Priority
+### Story 10: Manage Todo Priority
 **As a** user
 **I want to** assign priority levels to my todos
 **So that** I can focus on the most important tasks

 **Acceptance Criteria:**
-- User can set priority when creating a todo
+- User can optionally set priority when creating a todo (optional in API)
+- If priority is not specified during creation, it defaults to "medium"
-- User can update priority when updating a todo
+- User must provide a valid priority when updating a todo (required)
-- User can clear priority (set to no priority)
+- Valid priority values are: low, medium, high, urgent (in priority order)
+- Priority cannot be cleared - it must always have one of the valid values
-- User can filter todos by priority when listing
+- User can filter todos by priority when listing (equals, notEquals)
-- Priority is displayed when viewing or listing todos
+- Priority is displayed when viewing or listing todos (required)
-- Valid priority values are clearly defined
-- If invalid priority is provided, user receives detailed error message with guidance
+- If invalid priority is provided, user receives field-specific error message with guidance

 ---